patiladi2004/Care-Call-Hospital-Voice-Agent-using-nodeJS-Backend/README.md

 A Node.js/Express backend powering **CityCare Hospital's** AI voice receptionist, built on [Vapi](https://vapi.ai).
 Callers can book, cancel, and reschedule appointments, get routed for emergencies, and be recognized as returning patients — all through natural phone conversation, backed by a real Postgres database.

+This project was built as a ground-up rebuild of an earlier n8n-based version, moving the entire backend logic into plain, testable JavaScript.

 ---

 ## What it does